3 New Buzzwords Changing Religion — Buzzword #1: INTEGRAL

 ARTWORK: Thanks to the artists who drew the Psychosocial Stages of Growth and the Derivative of Batman, Integral of Clark Kent!
 I would like to recognize you by name.
 How can I find you?

-3 thoughts on “3 New Buzzwords Changing Religion — Buzzword #1: INTEGRAL
+3 responses to “3 New Buzzwords Changing Religion — Buzzword #1: INTEGRAL”

 1. This piece brings me great hope.
 I will return to it many times when I need a dose of your wisdom, intelligence, and your perfect example of an integrated consciousness.